Basic Education High School No. 1 Dagon

-Attended almost exclusively by the children of the wealthy, Dagon 1 has some of the best educational facilities available in a Burmese private school.
-The school routinely sends a disproportionate share of outstanding students to the country's most selective universities each year.
+Attended almost exclusively by children from wealthy families, Dagon 1 boasts some of the best educational facilities available in a Burmese private school.
+The school consistently sends a significant number of outstanding students to the country's most selective universities each year.
 Its most famous alumna is the Nobel Peace Prize Laureate Aung San Suu Kyi.
 Many of the Burmese entertainment industry's top stars are Dagon 1 alumni.
 Dagon 1 in recent year has lost some of its appeal as a top school as ultra-wealthy parents now send their children to expensive English language medium "international" private schools.

 The school's main colonial era building is on the Yangon City Heritage List.